uqlibrary/technology-training/Shell/shell_intro.md

 wc -l *.txt | sort -n | head -5
 ```

-On file seems to be 60 lines shorter than the others.
+One file seems to be 60 lines shorter than the others.
 Before re-running that sample, she checks if other files have _too much_ data:

 ```shell
 wc -l *.txt | sort -n | tail -5